ExploreCompareTVI EssentialKidsTake the QuizMy TrackerTonightScore My ListBlogAboutNewsletterHow We Score

 5

-Songs with Ms. Rachel IQ 113 Competent
+Ms. Rachel (Songs for Littles) IQ 113 Competent

 Developed with speech-language pathology input, Ms. Rachel is the best option specifically for language development and late talkers at this age.
 The direct address, deliberate pacing, and repetition are evidence-based.
 Parents of late talkers in particular have reported remarkable results.